flutter/website/src/docs/resources/faq.md

 Flutter is built with C, C++, Dart, and Skia (a 2D rendering engine).
 See this [diagram][] for a better picture of the main components.
-For a more detailed discussion, you can read the [architectural overview][] for a description of the layered architecture of Flutter.
+For a more detailed description of the layered architecture of Flutter, read the [architectural overview].

 ### How does Flutter run my code on Android? {#run-android}